Wyamio/Wyam.Web/Input/modules/copyfiles.md

     Copies all files that match the specified search pattern.

-  - `CopyFiles(Func<IDocument, IExecutionContext, string> sourcePath)`
+  - `CopyFiles(DocumentConfig sourcePath)`

     Copies all files that match the specified path.
+The return value is expected to be a `string`.
 This allows you to specify different search paths depending on the input document.

 ## Fluent Methods